 Board of Directors

-Kate Solis – Member at Large Kate Solis brings a background in fund raising for nonprofits.
+Kate Solis – Board Member Kate Solis brings a background in fund raising for nonprofits.
 She has also participated in several volunteer projects in Latin America with different non-profit groups.

 Tom Carter - Founder and Executive Director